Collect Page Numbers

 - Set the "search type" to "literal text".
 Click on the "section search" box and then press Ctrl+Enter.
 A horizontal line representing the page break appears.

-- Set the "search type" to "regular expression" and type in the regex \x0C into the "section search" box.
-This regular expression amtches ASCII character 12 which is the page break character.
+- Set the “search type” to “regular expression” and type in the regex \f into the “section search” box.
+This regular expression matches the “form feed” control character that indicates page breaks.

 - Specify your search term(s) in the main part of the action.